Skip to main content

 2. When a user searches for the organization code to request access, approval is also required.

-When enabled, users can search for your organization by entering the organization code and request to join.
+When enabled, users can search for your organization by entering the organization door ID and request to join.

-When disabled, even if the organization code is known, users will not be allowed to request to join.
+When disabled, even if the organization door ID is known, users will not be allowed to request to join.

 Required Information Upon Joining